IBM/spectrum-installs/wmla/1.2.2/README.md

 ```bash
 su -l $CLUSTERADMIN -c "source $INSTALL_DIR/profile.platform && egosh ego restart -f"
 ```
-5. To create User environment, execute *create-user-environment.sh* on master.
+5. To create User environment, execute *create-lab-environment.sh* on master.
 It will create a user id, Anaconda instance, conda environments and 3 Instance Groups (1 with Spark 2.4.3 and Jupyter notebook, 1 with Spark 2.3.3 for DLI with EDT and 1 with Spark 2.3.3 for DLI without EDT).
 At least 1 compute host with GPUs need to be available in the cluster in order to have GPU resource group configured.
 6. If there are multiple management nodes, the master candidates list need to be configured either from WMLA GUI or with this CLI:
 ```bash
 su -l $CLUSTERADMIN -c "source $INSTALL_DIR/profile.platform && egoconfig masterlist $MASTER_CANDIDATES -f && egosh ego restart -f"